kristiannemcek-dev/Yern/PrivacyPolicy.md

     %LocalAppData%\Yern\Icons

+**Data History:** The database contains data since installation of Yern.

 ### 3. Data Deletion and Retention
 Because Yern is a local-only application, you have full control over your data retention: